information

 URM buildings were not specifically designed and built to resist seismic loads.
 Building codes requiring seismic design were not introduced until much later.
 This combined with the nature of the URM materials, age of the building and historical construction practices makes URM buildings more vulnerable than other building types.

-- These buildings are constructed of masonry which is a weak and brittle material.
+2. These buildings are constructed of masonry which is a weak and brittle material.
 URM buildings are unable to absorb the energy from an earthquake.
 Modern buildings are designed to be “ductile” i.e to be able to absorb the energy from an earthquake.
 For example, compare the behavior of two materials, one a paper clip and another a piece of chalk subject to back and forth bending motion.
 A paper clip can bend back and forth without breaking for several cycles.
-This is an example of ductile behavior that modern buildings are designed to absorb that back and forth motion of an earthquake.
+This is an example of ductile behavior and how modern buildings are designed to absorb that back-and-forth motion of an earthquake.
 On the other hand, when you bend a piece of chalk it can handle the bending action up to a certain point but then it breaks and it does so in a sudden brittle fashion.
 A URM building behaves similarly.

 There are several clues based on visual observation that may indicate that the building is a URM building:

-- The first obvious sign is the presence of classic “red brick” on the walls.
-This is possibly the most common type of URM however some other types of URM include clay tile, or concrete or stone masonry.
+• The first obvious sign is the presence of classic “red brick” on the walls.
+This is possibly the most common type of URM however some other types of URM include clay tile, concrete or stone masonry.
 Refer to figures on this webpage.

-Based on an assessment completed in 2016, Portland Permitting & Development estimates Portland has over 1,600 URM buildings.
-It is estimated that less than 20% of the URM’s have either been demolished or have been fully or partially retrofitted.
+Based on an assessment completed in 2016, Portland Permitting & Development estimates Portland has more than 1,600 known or suspected URM buildings.
+It is estimated that less than 20% of these buildings have either been demolished or have been fully or partially retrofitted.

-Most of the 1,600+ URM’s are single-story (approx. 56%).
+Most of the 1,600+ known and suspected URM buildings are single-story (approx. 56%) commercial buildings.
 The average age of these buildings is 90 years.
 These structures house more than 7,000 residential units in approximately 250 buildings.

 Retrofitting unreinforced masonry buildings